Nishant-Kumar-2002/Nishant/README.md

 🔭 I'm an AI Engineer at Signzy.

    On the side, I’m currently working on deploying deep learning models on edge devices.
-I'm working on android/IOS/Web development using React.

 📫 How to reach me: nishant7264@gmail.com

 ⚡  Some of my other notable open source contributions: